5 Best Practices for Setting Up Your Azure Network

 If you’re looking for a cloud platform that increases your flexibility resulting in higher efficiency, Azure is your solution.
 The Azure cloud platform is ideal for firms with strict compliance and data protection requirements that want to stay agile.

 Migration to Azure is more than just relocating servers or copying files and databases.
-Careful planning of network architecture is critical.
+Careful planning of Azure virtual network architecture is critical.
 Here are five best practices to ensure that your end-user community can access those resources securely and reliably—both from your office and at-home offices.

 Best Practice: Design Hybrid Cloud Networking